 The DuroMax XP4500iH

-Thanks to its dual-fuel technology, the DuroMax XP4500iH delivers 120V and offers power and versatility.
-When gasoline-powered, it benefits from a running wattage of 3,600W and a peak wattage of 4,500W.
-When propane-powered, it has 3,420 rated watts and 4,275 peak watts.
-Additionally, as the generator is parallel capable (XP4500iH-PK parallel kit (opens in a new tab) not included), it can be linked to a second unit for more power.
+Featuring dual-fuel technology, the DuroMax XP4500iH provides 120V, as well as versatility and power.
+Running on gasoline, it delivers a running wattage of 3,600W and a peak wattage of 4,500W.
+Alternatively, when fueled by propane, it offers 3,420 running watts and 4,275 peak watts.
+In addition, as it is parallel capable (XP4500iH-PK parallel kit (opens in a new tab) not included), this power can be increased when linked to another similar or compatible unit.

 DuroMax’s Switch On Demand technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-The inverter generator features a conventional pull-start mechanism and also a simple and elegant electric starter (battery included).
-It is rated for a noise of 65 dBA (just slightly more noisy than background music).
-For additional convenience, the XP4500iH may also be remotely started (key fob included).
+The inverter generator features a manual recoil starter system and also a hassle-free and practical electric starter (battery included).
+It is rated for a noise of 65 dBA (just slightly more noisy than an office).
+To add further convenience, the XP4500iH can be remotely started (key fob included).

-The XP4500iH, with a fuel capacity of 2.64 gallons, reaches a run time of up to 16 hours utilizing gasoline (fuel consumption around 0.17 GPH).
-Alternatively, it can reach a run time of up to 19 hours (on a 20 lbs tank - propane consumption around 0.25 GPH) with propane.
+Regarding its running time, the XP4500iH, with a 2.64 gallons fuel tank, can operate for up to 16 hours with a full gasoline tank (with fuel consumption estimated at around 0.17 gallons per hour).
+It also offers up to 19 hours (on a 20 lbs tank - propane consumption around 0.25 GPH) of operation when using propane.

 Outlets

-The control panel features the upcoming 3 AC outlets:
+The control panel features 3 AC outlets as follows:

 Duplex 120V 20A (5-20R) GFCI